Feminism: The Essential Historical Writings

-Her work has also appeared in various publications such as Ms., The Nation, The New York Times Magazine, and many others.

 Introduction and commentaries

-Schneir wrote the introduction and commentaries for this book.
-In the book's introduction, she discusses the purpose of the book as uncovering feminist writings of the past, how the content included focuses on "unsolved feminist problems," and the past and future of the feminist movement.
-For each work included in the book, she wrote a brief introduction to the work and its author.
+Schneir supplied the introduction to the book as well as commentaries on each work and its author.
+In the introduction, she defines the book's main purpose as simply to acquaint women with the great feminist writings of the past.
+She notes how much of the included content focuses on "still-unsolved feminist problems", and therefore the book is about both the past and future of the feminist movement.

 Content

 The book is made up of essays, fiction, memoirs, and letters by what Schneir labels the major feminist writers, including Elizabeth Cady Stanton, George Sand, Mary Wollstonecraft, Abigail Adams, Emma Goldman, Friedrich Engels, Sojourner Truth, Susan B. Anthony, John Stuart Mill, Margaret Sanger, Virginia Woolf, and many others.
-The materials in this book range from the 18th to 20th century, with the earliest work being from 1776 and the latest being from 1929.
+The presented materials range from the 18th to 20th century, with the earliest work being from 1776 and the latest from 1929.
 Schneir describes this as the phase of "old feminism".
 Most of the works included were written by Americans, with the addition of some by European writers.
 The book has five sections: Eighteenth Century Rebels, Women Alone, An American Women’s Movement, Men as Feminists, and Twentieth-Century Themes.
 The content is related to a theme of civil rights and emancipation, specifically focusing on topics of marriage, economic dependence, and personal independence and selfhood.
 It also includes multiple works written by male socialists, linking ideas of feminism and socialism together.